Skip to content

 • Controlling audio device settings: The engine allows you to configure parameters like sample rate, channel count, and buffer size.

-• Driving the audio processing loop: The AudioEngine runs a dedicated, high-priority thread that continuously processes audio data.
+• Driving the audio processing loop: The AudioEngine runs a dedicated, high-priority thread (or uses backend-driven callbacks) that continuously processes audio data.
 This ensures real-time performance and minimizes latency.

 • Providing the root of the audio graph: The engine hosts the Master mixer, which is the starting point for building complex audio processing pipelines.